 When an updated weather forecast came in showing that Cape Canaveral was in no danger, NASA brought the shuttle back to the pad while it was still on the road to the VAB.
 This was the only time a shuttle reversed course like this.

 In its last few missions to the station, Atlantis continued hauling heavy equipment such as the Columbus science laboratory and some truss segments.
 It flew the very last shuttle mission, STS-35, touching down safely on July 21, 2011.
 On that mission, Atlantis brought the Raffaello multipurpose logistics module into space, as well as a bunch of spare parts.

-Appropriately for the workhorse of the shuttle fleet, Atlantis will remain in the city where so many shuttle workers helped prepare her for flights into space.
-The shuttle will be displayed at the Kennedy Space Center in a new plaza that will open in summer 2013.
+Appropriately for the workhorse of the shuttle fleet, Atlantis remains in the city where so many shuttle workers helped prepare her for flights into space.
+The shuttle is displayed at the Kennedy Space Center.
+In April 2017, a black thermal tile, which had not flown in space, was apparently stolen.
+A NASA volunteer noticed it had disappeared from a display cart after she gave a demonstration at the exhibit.
 [Infographic: Where to See America's Greatest Spaceships]